Avoid Burnout by Taking Mandatory Vacations

 MAKING YOUR VACATION FIT YOUR BUDGET

-I often choose to visit other countries and live outside my comfort zone for a few weeks—six months ago I was in Peru, and tomorrow I’ll be in Holland.
+I often choose to visit other countries on my vacations—over the past few years, I've traveled to Peru, Scotland, the Netherlands, and Slovenia, plus multiple trips to my favorite spots in Mexico.
 Contrary to what you might think, I don’t spend extravagantly on these trips.
 Because I have a flexible calendar, I use Google Flights to alert me when fares drop.
 When I see a fare I can’t resist, I jump on it.

 I also stay in Airbnbs instead of hotels, which saves a ton of money.
 (I usually pay around $40 to $60 a night for a nice place, often with a full kitchen and washer and dryer.
 And they’re all over the world!)